jasonkeene/wat/content/posts/instrumentation-and-go.md

 title: "Instrumentation and Go"
 date: 2019-06-25T10:27:18-06:00
 description: |
     What is instrumentation?
-What kinds of instrumataion are available for Go programs and when should you use them?
+What kinds of instrumentation are available for Go programs and when should you use them?
 What is dynamic instrumentation?
 ---